Headings and Paragraphs

 <h1>) and closing tag (

-The code for a header will look like
+The code for a heading will look like

-There are different sized headers which are marked by the number next to the h in the header tag.
+There are different sized headings which are marked by the number next to the h in the heading tag.
 They go from

 <h1>Shoulders</h1> <h2>Knees</h2> <h3>Toes</h3>